mbert/kubeadm2ha/README.md

 Ansible version 2.4 or higher is required.
 Older versions will not work.

+## Prepare an environment for ansible

+In order to use the ansible scripts, at least two files need to be configured:

+1. Either edit _my-cluster.inventory_ or create your own.
+The inventory _must_ define the following groups:
+ _primary_master_ (a single machine on which _kubeadm_ will be run), _secondary_masters_ (the other masters), _masters_ (all masters), _minions_ (the worker nodes), _nodes_ (all nodes), _etcd_ (all machines on which etcd is installed, usually the masters).
+2. Create a file named as the group defined in your inventory file in _group_vars_ overriding the defaults from _all.yaml_ where necessary.
+You may also decide to change some of the defaults for your environment: `LOAD_BALANCING` (`kube-vip`, `haproxy` or `nginx`), `NETWORK_PLUGIN` (`weavenet`, `flannel` or `calico`) and `ETCD_HOSTING` (`stacked` if running on the masters, else `external`).

+## Prepare your hosts

 On the target environment, some settings for successful installation of Kubernetes are necessary.
 The "Before you begin" section in the [official kubernetes documentation](https://kubernetes.io/docs/setup/independent/install-kubeadm/) applies, nevertheless here is a convenience list of things to take care of:
 1. Set the value of `/proc/sys/net/bridge/bridge-nf-call-iptables` to `1`.
 There may be different, distro-dependent ways to accomplish this in a persistent way, however most people will get away by editing _/etc/sysctl.conf_.
 2. Load the `ip_vs` kernel module.
 Most people will want to create a file in _/etc/modprobe.de_ for this.
 3. Disable swap.
 Make sure to edit _/etc/fstab_ to remove the swap mount from it.
-4. If you want to use the EFK stack, you'll also have to define the following groups: _elasticsearch_hot_ (for hosts with fast hardware, more RAM on which the "hot" ES instances will be run, mutually exclusive with _elasticsearch_warm_), _elasticsearch_warm_ (for hosts with more disk space on which the "warm" ES instances will be run, mutually exclusive with _elasticsearch_hot_), _elasticsearch_ (all elasticsearch hosts).
-See the inventory _md-kubernetes.inventory_ for an example.
-The Elasticsearch data nodes require a `nofile` limit not lower than `65536` which is well above of the defaults on some systems.
-If using the JSON-based configuration file _/etc/docker/daemon.json_, you may have to add this: `"default-ulimits":{"nofile":{"Name":"nofile","Hard":65536,"Soft":65536}}`.

-## Configuration

-In order to use the ansible scripts, at least two files need to be configured:

-1. Either edit _my-cluster.inventory_ or create your own.
-The inventory _must_ define the following groups:
- _primary_master_ (a single machine on which _kubeadm_ will be run), _secondary_masters_ (the other masters), _masters_ (all masters), _minions_ (the worker nodes), _nodes_ (all nodes), _etcd_ (all machines on which etcd is installed, usually the masters).
-2. Create a file named as the group defined in your inventory file in _group_vars_ overriding the defaults from _all.yaml_ where necessary.
-Note that if you set `SETUP_DOCKER` to `yes`, the device for _/var/lib/docker_ must exist and be empty, it will be formatted and mounted automatically.
-You may also decide to change some of the defaults for your environment: `LOAD_BALANCING` (`kube-vip`, `haproxy` or `nginx`), `NETWORK_PLUGIN` (`weavenet`, `flannel` or `calico`) and `ETCD_HOSTING` (`stacked` if running on the masters, else `external`).
+4. Make sure to have enough disk space on _/var/lib/docker_, ideally you should set up a dedicated partition and mount it, so that if downloaded docker images exceed the available space the operating system still works.
+5. Make sure that the docker engine is installed.
+Other container engine implementations may work but have not been tested.
+6. The primary master host requires passwordless `ssh` access to all other cluster hosts as `root`.
+After successful installation this can be removed if desired.
+7. The primary master host needs to be able to resolve all other cluster host names as configured in the environments inventory files (see previous step), either via DNS or by entries in _/etc/hosts_.
+8. Activate and start `containerd` and `docker`.

 ## What the cluster setup does
 1. Set up an _etcd_ cluster with self-signed certificates on all hosts in group _etcd._.